-We describe the result with red curve in Fig. \ref{parameterspace}.
+We describe the result with the red curve in Fig. \ref{parameterspace}.
 On the left side of it, there are two ergospheres, while on the right side, no ergosphere is present.
-Since the energy extraction via magnetic reconnection requires a ergospheres, we shall limit our attention in the region with light blue color.
+Since the energy extraction via magnetic reconnection requires ergospheres, we shall limit our attention to the region with light blue color.

-Considering that the magnetic reconnection occurs in the equatorial plane, we mainly concern the equation of motion of the test particle confined in the equatorial plane with $d\theta/d\lambda=0$ and $\theta=\pi/2$.
-Following the Hamilton-Jacobi equation, the explicitly motion of the test particle is given by \cite{Stuchlik:2003dt}
+Considering that the magnetic reconnection occurs in the equatorial plane, we are mainly concerned with the equation of motion of the test particle confined in the equatorial plane with $d\theta/d\lambda=0$ and $\theta=\pi/2$.
+Following the Hamilton-Jacobi equation, the explicit motion of the test particle is given by \cite{Stuchlik:2003dt}

 with